-An assistant principal read the children’s book ‘I Need a New Butt!’ to second graders.
+An assistant principal read the children’s book ‘I Need a New Butt!’ to second-graders.
 He was fired.

 “Teachers already have so much else to worry about when they come into a building: One, getting fired over test scores; two, is someone going to come in and shoot up the building?
 Or am I going to catch covid?”
 Price said.

-The events leading to Price’s firing began March 2, when he organized a Zoom event for second graders at the Byram, Miss., elementary school.
+The events leading to Price’s firing began March 2, when he organized a Zoom event for second-graders at the Byram, Miss., elementary school.
 The gathering was to celebrate Read Across America Day, which is Dr. Seuss’s birthday and a day dedicated to encouraging children to read.
 The plan was to have a special guest read a book to them.

 When the guest did not arrive, Price’s boss asked him to read to the students.
-Price said the second graders loved the book, which is about a boy who thinks he needs a new butt after noticing his has a large crack.
+Price said the second-graders loved the book, which is about a boy who thinks he needs a new butt after noticing his has a large crack.

-Fifteen minutes after the event, Price said the principal at his school called him into her office.
+Fifteen minutes after the event, Price said, the principal at his school called him into her office.
 According to Price, she told him that he shouldn’t have chosen that book and that parents might complain.
-Soon after the meeting, he said he was told the superintendent wanted to see him at the district office immediately.
+Soon after the meeting, he said, he was told the superintendent wanted to see him at the district office immediately.

 “They kind of just let me have it,” Price said.
 “She said, ‘Is this the kind of thing you find funny and silly?
 Fart and butt and bulletproof butts?’
-And I said, ‘Yeah, I did until I walked in.’”
+And I said, ‘Yeah, I did until I walked in.’ ”

 On March 4, Price was called back to the district office and fired, he said.